apache/cordova-docs/README.md

 * Each platform has a directory in the root.
     * e.g. ./phonegap
     * e.g. ./android
-* There is a post for each PhoneGap object
-    * e.g. ./phonegap/_posts/2010-01-01-device.markdown
-    * Unfortuantely, the date is required by Jekyll
 * Each PhoneGap object post includes documentation files from _include/<platform>
     * e.g. ./_include/phonegap/device.name.markdown